Ipswich - North

 Ipswich - North's population is slightly older than the national pattern

-The median age in Ipswich-North is 40 years, which is higher than Greater Brisbane's average of 36 years and also exceeds the national average of 38 years.
-The 55-64 age group constitutes 14.7% of the local population, compared to the Greater Brisbane average, indicating an over-representation of this cohort in Ipswich-North.
-Conversely, the 25-34 age group is under-represented at 9.7%.
-Post-2021 Census data shows that the 75 to 84 age group grew from 3.4% to 4.8% of the population, while the 35 to 44 cohort increased from 12.7% to 13.8%.
-However, the 15 to 24 age group has declined from 13.7% to 12.5%.
-Population forecasts for 2041 indicate significant demographic changes in Ipswich-North.
-The 75 to 84 age group is projected to grow by 58%, reaching 355 people from the current figure of 225, with residents aged 65 and older representing 89% of this growth.
-Meanwhile, the 5 to 14 and 55 to 64 age groups are expected to experience population declines.
+The median age in Ipswich - North is 40 years, which is higher than Greater Brisbane's average of 36 years and slightly exceeds the national average of 38 years.
+The 55-64 age cohort is notably over-represented in Ipswich - North at 14.7%, compared to the Greater Brisbane average, while the 25-34 age group is under-represented at 9.7%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 3.4% to 4.8% of the population, and the 35 to 44 cohort increased from 12.7% to 13.8%.
+Conversely, the 15 to 24 age group has declined from 13.7% to 12.5%.
+Population forecasts for Ipswich - North indicate significant demographic changes by 2041.
+The 75 to 84 age group is projected to grow by 58%, reaching 355 people from 225, with residents aged 65 and older accounting for 89% of the anticipated population growth.
+Meanwhile, the 5-14 and 55-64 age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age